 Mihai points out that his arm wrestling game has many parallels for negotiation.

 Typically, when two negotiators square off, they respond to each other in ways similar to a traditional arm wrestling match.
 Despite the manner and amount of preparation each of the negotiators has done, when one of them begins to apply pressure to the situation, the other usually responds with pressure of their own.
 When this happens, flexibility and the opportunity to work together is compromised.

 Though it feels almost counter-intuitive, it’s many times advantageous for the non-pressuring party not to apply pressure of their own in response.
 This puts the person on the other side of the table on notice that their strong-arm tactics may not be necessary and that more might be accomplished through a cooperative approach.

 If a light just went on for you as you read that explanation, you are in good company.
 Mihai says that many of his clients have the same realization after playing the game.
 They see first-hand how negotiations don’t have to be adversarial in all cases.
 Cooperation can and many times, does happen.

 But what if the party on the other side of the table continues to apply pressure?
 Can the negotiation still benefit from a cooperative approach?
 It’s possible, but becomes more and more difficult as more pressure is applied.
 The time may and likely will come that the cooperative approach will have to be abandoned.

-Listen to episode 123 of the Negotiations Ninja podcast to hear MIhai describe his arm wrestling illustration in detail, to learn about the challenges of negotiating across cultures, and to understand why conflict is a necessary part of every negotiation.
+Listen to episode 123 of the Negotiations Ninja podcast to hear more about Mihai’s arm wrestling for negotiation, and to learn about the challenges of negotiating across cultures, and to understand why conflict is a necessary part of every negotiation.